-North Korea rebuffs U.S. offer of December talks
+North Korea rebuffs U.S. offer of December talks, urges halt in military drills

 Trump’s insistence Seoul take on a greater share of the cost of the 28,500-strong U.S. military presence as deterrence against North Korea has rattled South Korea.
 It could also set a precedent for upcoming U.S. negotiations on defense cost-sharing with other allies.

-Seoul’s Defence Ministry spokeswoman Choi Hyun-soo said on Thursday it would reexamine GSOMIA “if Japan withdraws its unjust retaliatory measures and friendly relations between the two countries recover”.

-Relations have plunged after South Korea’s top court last year ordered Japanese firms to compensate some wartime forced laborers, and Japan curbed exports of key industrial materials to South Korea in July.

-Reporting by Joyce Lee and Hyonhee Shin; Editing by Lincoln Feast and Alex Richardson
+Reporting by Joyce Lee and Hyonhee Shin; Editing by Lincoln Feast, Alex Richardson and Frances Kerry